In these days of sustainable development and environmental protection, attracting animal and insect life in your garden is a necessity.

-Also, feel free to neglect your flower garden somewhat: flowers that go to seed will produce food for the birds, too.
+Also, feel free to neglect your flower garden somewhat.
+Flowers that go to seed will produce food for the birds, too.

 Do not apply any chemical products that would poison them.

-Attracting hedgehogs in the garden
+Attracting hedgehogs to the garden

 In winter, give it apples or cat food but never give it milk (risk of diarrhea).

-Of course, ban all kinds of pesticides and slug-killers from your garden, they would poison the little critter.
+Of course, ban all kinds of pesticides and slug-killers from your garden.
+They would poison the little critter.